 Title V—High Desert OHV Trail

 Title V directs the Secretary to develop a travel plan within two years of enactment of this legislation to designate an OHV trail in Washington County.
 The trail is to be established on existing roads and trails.
 This trail has the potential to be a significant draw for tourism and will allow visitors and residents another way to experience and enjoy their public lands while hopefully minimizing OHV use outside of designated trail networks.
 We support the development of this trail.
-We urge the sponsor to extend the time for developing the plan to three years and to combine both the travel and management plan for the trail into a single document.
-We believe that this will allow us to most efficiently use resources and will allow adequate time for full public participation and involvement with the trail’s establishment.
+The agencies would like to combine the final travel plan and the management plan into a single document and would request the sponsor extend the time for developing the plan to three years.

 Title VI—Red Cliffs National Conservation Area